 At the conclusion of each semester during the 2L and 3L years of study, the Dean will publish the Dean's List.
 The Dean's List is comprised of all full-time upper level students who rank in the top 25% of their class for the courses taken during that semester, based on cumulative grade average.
+Students who have received permission from the Dean to enroll as a reduced load or part time student will be ranked with students who are at a similar stage of their progress towards a J.D. and have no more than eleven more or eleven less numerically graded credit hours than the part time student, and for purposes of degree honors will be ranked against the class they graduate with rather than the class they started with.
+As a result, December grads will be ranked with the students from the previous May.
 No Dean's List will be prepared for the 1L year.